Gammelstadsviken, Norbotten: Ecology

 Gammelstadsviken is a significant bird lake, characterized by its clay plain formation.
 In many aspects of vegetation and animal life, it bears resemblance to famous bird lakes to the south, such as Tåkern and Kvismaresjöarna.

 Birds

-At the lake there are bird species such as greylag gooses, garganeys, tufted ducks, goldeneyes, goosanders, widgeons, mallards, sandpipers, western mash harriers, eurasian coots, great crested grebes, red-necked grebes, whooper swans, ural owls, rustic buntings, black-headed gulls and little gulls.
+At the lake there are bird species such as greylag geese, garganey, tufted ducks, goldeneyes, goosanders, Eurasian wigeon, mallards, common sandpipers, western marsh harriers, Eurasian coots, great crested grebes, red-necked grebes, whooper swans, ural owls, rustic buntings, black-headed gulls and little gulls.
 Both ospreys and white-tailed eagles also inhabit the lake.
-In the surrounding forests, hazel grouses, black grouses and pygmy owls can be found.
-Several of these bird species are listed as threatened to varying degrees: horned grebes, curlews, stock pigeons, pochards, gadwalls, smews, pintails and shovelers.
+In the surrounding forests, hazel grouse, black grouse and pygmy owls can be found.
+Several of these bird species are listed as threatened to varying degrees; slavonian grebe, Eurasian curlew, stock dove, common pochard, gadwall, smew, pintail and shoveler.

 Mammals

-In the surrounding forests and the wetlands of the lake, there is a large population of moose.
+In the surrounding forests and the wetlands of the lake, there is a large population of elk.
 They are often seen grazing around the bay.
 Both beaver and muskrat are present in the lake.